Energy Price Forecasts and What our Experts Predict for 2025

 Energy price forecasts are important for energy market participants such as energy producers, traders, and consumers, as they help these stakeholders make informed decisions about buying, selling, or using energy.
 These forecasts can also be used by policymakers to inform their decisions regarding energy policies and regulations.

-How have the prices changed over the past 4 years?
+How have the prices changed over the past 3 years?

-UK Gas prices from January 2020 to March 2024.
+Gas prices from 2020 to 2023.

-UK Electricity prices from January 2020 to March 2024.
+Power prices from 2020 to 2023.

 Summer 2021

 The summer of 2021 marks the start of the energy crisis, with the lockdowns ending and businesses reopening, there was a huge spike in energy usage in many places all over the world, especially Asia and Europe.
 This instantly put a strain on the energy supply, meaning wholesale prices had to rise.
 Another reason for higher prices would be the lack of wind energy produced throughout this time, as there was less wind, there was less wind power produced, meaning a lack of storage meant a larger strain on other energy sources.
+A fire at the IFA1 Interconnector in September 2021 also created some difficulties in the industry, with an interconnector shut down, this meant less energy availability in the UK and price increases followed.

 Winter 2021

 The winter of 2021 was when prices really started to rise.
 As we all know, there is generally more energy used throughout the colder months, as people spend more time indoors and heating is generally used to heat homes, offices, and other types of buildings.
 With energy sources already strained and storage being depleted, this increase in energy usage put a huge spanner in the works.
+In early 2022, Russia invaded Ukraine, which caused a massive disruption in the energy industry, as Russia is one of the largest energy distributors, the sanctions and tension created a huge spike in prices, and this war is still ongoing, meaning prices are still being affected by this today.

 Summer 2022